SchmidtDSE/montreal-protocol/doc/qubectalk.md

  - `day` or `days`: Time as day or days elapsed from start of simulation.
  - `month` or `months`: Time as month or months elapsed from start of simulation.

 These may be expressed as a ratio like `tCO2e / mt`.
-In the case that the division is by a time unit like `year`, this is assumed to be a compounding value per time unit where the first day / month each year is zero.
+In the case that the division is by a time unit like `year`, this is assumed to be a compounding value per time unit where the first day / month / year is zero.

 ## Behavior
 Interpretation and unit conversion depends on the command: